saltconf/salt35/registration/index.md

 </div>

-Early registration runs from March 5–April 20, 2025.
-Late registration runs from April 21- May 18, 2025.
+Early registration runs from March 5 - April 20, 2025.
+Late registration runs from April 21 - May 18, 2025.

 <hr/>